elmo128/Arma3-ScriptSplitter/README.md

 2)  The name of the function Category*<br />

 3)  A file having a structure similiar to:<br />
+    ATTENTION: the opening bracket must be in the same line as the function name and equal sign
 ```
     mymod.sqf:
     	XY_function_1 = {